Inventorying Beliefs

 Paths to Recovery, p.
 47

-So I started writing: I believe I'm respoMy sponsor suggested I inventory my beliefs, not just my behaviors.
-I didn't see the point until I tried to sit down on a Saturday morning to read a book and found myself physically unable to relax.
-I felt a buzzing, skin-crawling anxiety that I "should" be cleaning, organizing, or managing someone else’s schedule.
-I felt like a criminal for just sitting still.
+I sat down one Saturday morning to read a book and found myself physically unable to relax.
+There was a buzzing, skin-crawling feeling that I should be cleaning, organizing, managing someone else's schedule.
+I felt lazy and worthless for sitting still.

 Sit in a chair for twenty minutes today with no electronics, books, or distractions.
 Stay in the seat for the full duration even if you feel a strong urge to be productive.